dotnet/docs-maui/docs/xaml/markup-extensions/create.md

 ---
 title: "Create XAML markup extensions"
 description: "This article explains how to define your own custom .NET MAUI XAML markup extensions.
-A XAML markup extension is a class that implements the IMarkupExtension or IMarkupExtension<T> interface." ms.date: 01/27/2022
+A XAML markup extension is a class that implements the IMarkupExtension or IMarkupExtension<T> interface." ms.date: 09/25/2024
 ---

 # Create XAML markup extensions

 [![Browse sample.](~/media/code-sample.png) Browse the sample](/samples/dotnet/maui-samples/xaml-markupextensions)

-At the developer level, a .NET Multi-platform App UI (.NET MAUI) XAML markup extension is a class that implements the `IMarkupExtension` or `IMarkupExtension<T>` interface.
-It's also possible to define your own custom XAML markup extensions by deriving from `IMarkupExtension` or `IMarkupExtension<T>`.
+At the developer level, a .NET Multi-platform App UI (.NET MAUI) XAML markup extension is a class that implements the <xref:Microsoft.Maui.Controls.Xaml.IMarkupExtension> or <xref:Microsoft.Maui.Controls.Xaml.IMarkupExtension`1> interface.
+It's also possible to define your own custom XAML markup extensions by deriving from <xref:Microsoft.Maui.Controls.Xaml.IMarkupExtension> or <xref:Microsoft.Maui.Controls.Xaml.IMarkupExtension`1>.
 Use the generic form if the markup extension obtains a value of a particular type.
 This is the case with several of the .NET MAUI markup extensions:

 - `TypeExtension` derives from `IMarkupExtension<Type>`
 - `ArrayExtension` derives from `IMarkupExtension<Array>`
 - `DynamicResourceExtension` derives from `IMarkupExtension<DynamicResource>`
 - `BindingExtension` derives from `IMarkupExtension<BindingBase>`

-The two `IMarkupExtension` interfaces define only one method each, named `ProvideValue`:
+The two <xref:Microsoft.Maui.Controls.Xaml.IMarkupExtension> interfaces define only one method each, named `ProvideValue`:

 ```csharp
 public interface IMarkupExtension